 Cameras and Sensors for Embedded Vision

-While analog cameras are still used in many embedded vision systems, the EVA technology definition primarily focuses on digital image sensors—usually either a CCD or CMOS sensor array that operates with visible light.
-However, this definition shouldn’t constrain the technology analysis, since many machine vision systems can also sense other types of energy (IR, sonar, etc.).
+While analog cameras are still used in many vision systems, this section focuses on digital image sensors—usually either a CCD or CMOS sensor array that operates with visible light.
+However, this definition shouldn’t constrain the technology analysis, since many vision systems can also sense other types of energy (IR, sonar, etc.).

-Before Microsoft's Kinect, many people would imagine a camera for computer vision as the outdoor security camera shown in this picture.
+Until recent times, many people would imagine a camera for computer vision as the outdoor security camera shown in this picture.
 There are countless vendors supplying these products, and many more supplying indoor cameras for industrial applications.
-It would be easy to ignore simple USB cameras for PCs, since these are arguably not embedded systems.
-However, that still leaves almost a billion cameras used for the embedded system in the mobile phones of the world.
-These cameras can’t be ignored, since the speed and quality have risen dramatically—supporting over 10 mega-pixel sensors with sophisticated image processing hardware.
+Don’t forget about simple USB cameras for PCs.
+And don’t overlook the billion or so cameras embedded in the mobile phones of the world.
+These cameras’ speed and quality have risen dramatically—supporting 10+ mega-pixel sensors with sophisticated image processing hardware.

-Consider another important factor for cameras—the rapid adoption of 3D imaging with stereo optics.
-In fact, cell phones now offer this technology.
-An example is the Sharp Aquos Smartphone, incorporating 2 cameras and a pair of 8 megapixel sensors to create 720p 3D video.
-Look again at the picture of the outdoor camera and consider how much change is about to happen to computer vision markets as this new camera technology becomes pervasive.
+Consider, too, another important factor for cameras—the rapid adoption of 3D imaging using stereo optics, time-of-flight and structured light technologies.
+Trendsetting cell phones now even offer this technology, as do latest-generation game consoles.
+Look again at the picture of the outdoor camera and consider how much change is about to happen to computer vision markets as new camera technologies becomes pervasive.

 Charge-coupled device (CCD) sensors have some advantages over CMOS image sensors, mainly because the electronic shutter of CCDs traditionally offers better image quality with higher dynamic range and resolution.
-However, according to iSuppli, CMOS sensors now account for 90% of the market, driven by the technology’s lower cost, better integration and speed.
-However, the cellphone business skews these market numbers, and iSuppli predicts that 25% of machine vision applications still use CCD sensors¹.
+However, CMOS sensors now account for more 90% of the market, heavily influenced by camera phones and driven by the technology’s lower cost, better integration and speed.